FelixWinchester/FelixWinchester/README.md

 - :skull_and_crossbones: Trying to survive

 - :video_game: In my free time I like to study something new and interesting, whether it is a foreign language, programming language or something else.
+If I don't feel like doing that, I can play some computer games, watch anime or doramas, or go for a walk.

 ---
 ### :hammer_and_wrench: Languages and Tools :